Rap Music

 3. Key Glock

-Young Dolph’s protege quickly stepped out from under the shadows of the South Memphis legend and became one of the top southern rappers.
-Introducing himself to music lovers and the world of hip-hop in 2017, Key Glock would quickly stand out among all the top rappers from Memphis.
-From having a trouble upbringing to reaching success after signing and linking with Paper Route Empire, Key Glock has only begun with an anticipation of taking over hip-hop and continuing what Young Dolph started.
+Young Dolph’s protege quickly stepped out from under his shadows and became one of the top southern rappers.
+Introducing himself to the world of hip-hop in 2017, Key Glock would quickly stand out among the top rappers from Memphis.
+From having a trouble upbringing to reaching success after linking with Paper Route Empire, Key Glock has only begun with an anticipation of taking over hip-hop and continuing what Young Dolph started.

 YouTube player